bevacqua/rome/README.md

 `weekdayFormat`    | Format used to display weekdays.
 Takes `min` _(Mo)_, `short` _(Mon)_, `long` _(Monday)_, or an array with seven strings of your choosing.
 `weekStart`        | Day considered the first of the week.
 Range: Sunday `0` - Saturday `6`

 Note that in the case of input fields, when `initialValue` isn't provided the initial value is inferred from `elem.value` instead.
-In the case of inline calendars, `Date.now` will be used as a default if none is provided.
+In the case of inline calendars, `new Date()` will be used as a default if none is provided.

 #### Inlining the Calendar